emergencyrussell/PySOI/README.md

 2) Type/paste a seed into the prompt or hit ENTER for no seed.

-3) If the script is successful, open the resulting .xlsx spreadsheet and check out your codewords!
+3) If the script is successful, a .xlsx spreadsheet will have been created alongside the script.